Opentrons/opentrons/api/docs/v2/basic_commands/liquids.rst

 Require Liquids
 ===============

-The :py:meth:`.InstrumentContext.require_liquid_presence` method tells a Flex pipette to check for and require a liquid in a well or reservoir.
-This method returns ``True`` if the pressure sensors in a pipette detect a liquid and ``False`` if liquid if the sensors do not.
-When the robot does not detect liquid, it raises an error, stops the protocol to let you resolve the problem, and writes a warning to the run log.
+The :py:meth:`.InstrumentContext.require_liquid_presence` method tells a Flex pipette to check for and require liquid in a well plate or reservoir.
+It returns ``True`` if the pressure sensors in a pipette detect a liquid and ``False`` if the sensors do not.
+Detection takes place during aspiration, but aspiration isn't required to use ``require_liquid_presence()``.
+This is a standalone method that can be called when you want the robot to react to a missing liquid or empty well.
+When ``require_liquid_presence()`` finds an empty well, it raises an error and stops the protocol to let you resolve the problem.
-Detection takes place during aspiration, but you don't need to aspirate to use ``require_liquid_presence``.
-It's a standalone method that can be called when you want to detect liquids only.
 See also :ref:`lpd`.

 .. code-block:: python